 Dr. Mohammed El-Zayyat, President Nasser's United Nations envoy, returned to New York on Saturday (15?

-Dr. Mohammed El-Zayyat, President Nasser's United Nations envoy, returned to New York on Saturday (15 August) to take up his duties at the world body.
+Background: Dr. Mohammed El-Zayyat, President Nasser's United Nations envoy, returned to New York on Saturday (15 August) to take up his duties at the world body.
 The ambassador, who arrived from Rome having left Cairo earlier in the week, reportedly has orders to enter indirect peace negotiations with Israel under United Nations auspices.
 At New York's Kennedy Airport, however, Dr. El-Zayyat declined to answer reporters' questions and said only that he would meet Secretary-General U Thant and his representatives.

 Dr. El-Zayyat arrived at the airport with his wife.
 As he entered the terminal, one by-stander shouted "Long Live Israel".